 They don’t give 8 hour windows like every granite supplier out there and they make sure that everything is perfectly placed.
 They don’t leave with the job unfinished or with cracks in your countertop.

 Countertops in kitchens can be very hard to pick out because there are so many beautiful options and the variance from one selection to another is often very little.
-Similar to the rest of the kitchen, we wanted something that was bold, beautiful and inviting.
+Similar to the rest of our kitchen, we wanted something that was bold, beautiful, and inviting.